supreethr23/dp-300-database-administrator/Instructions/Labs/12-create-cpu-status-alert.md

     ![Screenshot of the warning email](../images/dp300-lab12-img13.png)

+    Alerts can send you an email or call a web hook when some metric (for example database size or CPU usage) reaches a threshold you define.
+You've just seen how you can easily configure alerts for Azure SQL Databases.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
     > - Hit the Validate button for the corresponding task.
     > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-Alerts can send you an email or call a web hook when some metric (for example database size or CPU usage) reaches a threshold you define.
-You've just seen how you can easily configure alerts for Azure SQL Databases.
+### Review
+In this lab, you have completed:
+- Create an alert when a CPU exceeds an average of 80 percent

+## You have successfully completed the lab